DISTRICTS OF PARIS GUIDES: 5th ARRONDISSEMENT OF PARIS

 WHERE TO STAY IN PARIS 5

-On “Where to Stay in Paris” section we like to propose our top options in each price bracket (budget hotels in Paris, mid-range hotels in Paris and luxury hotels in Paris) for a specific district of Paris.
-Staying in the Latin Quarter, Paris is not that expensive compared to other districts around.
+On “Where to Stay in Paris” section we like to help you plan your trip to Paris by proposing some great options in each price bracket (budget hotels in Paris, mid-range hotels in Paris and luxury hotels in Paris) for a specific district of Paris.
+Staying in Paris the Latin Quarter is not that expensive compared to other districts around.
 These are our best hotels in Latin Quarter Paris, hope you will like them!
 You can see on this link all the hotel options for Paris 5

-Close to Luxembourg Gardens, we find its design pretty cool, with all those eyes looking at you, lol.
-But of course, it is not all about design: its French Brasserie, modern facilities and cool staff complete the pack.
+Close to Luxembourg Gardens, we find its design pretty cool.
+But of course, it is not all about decoration: the hotel’s comfortable rooms, French Brasserie, modern facilities, and cool staff are the perfect combination for a great stay

 SHORT TERM RENTAL PARIS